emendezguzman/rationalisation_framework/README.md

 ## References

 <a id="1">[1]</a>
-Landman, T. and Silverman, B. (2019).
-Globalization and modern slavery.
-Politics and Governance 7, no. 4: 275-290.
+Lei, T., Barzilay, R. and Jaakkola, T. (2016) Rationalizing neural predictions. arXiv preprint arXiv:1606.04155.

 <a id="2">[2]</a>
-Lei, T., Barzilay, R. and Jaakkola, T. (2016).
-Rationalizing neural predictions.
-arXiv preprint arXiv:1606.04155.
+DeYoung, J., Jain, S., Rajani, N. F., Lehman, E., Xiong, C., Socher, R., & Wallace, B. C. (2019).
+ERASER: A benchmark to evaluate rationalized NLP models. arXiv preprint arXiv:1911.03429.

 <a id="3">[3]</a>
+Wang, H. and Dou, Y. (2022)
+Recent Development on Extractive Rationale for Model Interpretability: A Survey.
+In: 2022 International Conference on Cloud Computing, Big Data and Internet of Things (3CBIT) (pp. 354-358).
+IEEE.

+<a id="4">[4]</a>
 International Labour Organization.
 (2012).
 ILO Indicators of Forced Labour.
 In: Special Action Programme to Combat Forced Labour.
 Special Action Programme to Combat Forced Labour.

+<a id="5">[5]</a>
+Guzman, E. M., Schlegel, V., & Batista-Navarro, R. (2022).
+RaFoLa: A Rationale-Annotated Corpus for Detecting Indicators of Forced Labour. arXiv preprint arXiv:2205.02684.

-<a id="4">[4]</a>
+<a id="5">[5]</a>
 Van Rossum, G. and Drake, F. (2009).
 Python 3 Reference Manual
 CreateSpace.